croeer/table2csv/README.md

 # table2csv
-Export a table from MS Access to csv file
+A simple command line tool to export tables from MS Access mdb databases to csv files.

+## Prerequisites
+This tool requires a MS Access installation (or the separate Microsoft Access Database Engine).